Hugo-ter-Doest/chart-parsers/README.md

-This is a library of chart parsers for natural language processing.
+This is a library of chart parsers for natural language processing using using typed feature structures.

 # Supported algorithms
 The following algorithms are supported: